VFM-Loc: Training-Free Cross-View Geo-Localization via Aligning Discriminative Visual Hierarchies: Experiments

-In Fig. \ref{fig:retrieval_visualization} we presents a qualitative comparison between our method and the SOTA unsupervised methods (EM-CVGL and UniABG).
+\textbf{Qualitative Comparisons.} In Fig. \ref{fig:retrieval_visualization} we presents a qualitative comparison between our method and the SOTA unsupervised methods (EM-CVGL and UniABG).
 On the university, VFM-Loc correctly retrieves the satellite match for a drone query amid repetitive building facades, while EM-CVGL fails due to texture ambiguity.
 On the SUES, VFM-Loc distinguishes visually similar structures under occlusion and lighting variations, whereas unsupervised methods misalign due to shallow feature matching.
 On the challenging LO-UVB benchmark, VFM-Loc handles extreme viewpoint disparities by aligning hierarchical visual cues (e.g., landforms, street layouts), while competitors collapse to irrelevant retrieval.
 These results prove the robustness of our VFM-Loc to scene complexity, viewpoint gaps, and structural redundancy.
 In summary, the comparative experiments across varied RS data reveal the distinct strengths of VFM-Loc.
-It provides a strong zero-shot baseline on standard benchmarks, delivers leading accuracy on complex multi-height urban scenarios, and demonstrates superior robustness under challenging, low-data regimes.
+It provides a strong training-free baseline on standard benchmarks, delivers leading accuracy on complex multi-height urban scenarios, and demonstrates superior robustness under challenging, low-data regimes.
 These results confirm that by leveraging general visual features with a principled alignment strategy, VFM-Loc offers an advantageous balance of high performance, exceptional adaptability, and minimal data dependency, establishing a new practical paradigm for CVGL.